romanrodriguez/arcade-game/README.md

 ## Usage - How to play:
 The game is played using the arrow keys and you can move up, down, left and right.

+## Running Instructions:
+To play this game, download the project to your computer, double-click on index.html to open it on your default browser, and enjoy the game!